Volunteer & Intern in Ghana | Volunteer Abroad

 As Ghana’s society and economy become increasingly digital, the need for IT teachers will only grow.
 Help Ghanaian youth gain computer literacy — and give them an advantage to achieve success in the 21st century.

 Projects Abroad has an exciting IT teaching program in Ghana.
-You live with a host family, and get to teach children ages 6 to 12.
+You live with a host family and get to teach children ages 6 to 12.
 The grand mission is to make it possible for these students to use technology on their own to build skills and knowledge — and secure a better future.
 The program lasts from two to eight weeks (or longer).
-Prices are $2,400 for two weeks and $3,060 for 4 weeks (it gets much cheaper per day the longer you stay).

 Meaningful Reasons to Volunteer, Intern, or Teach Abroad in Ghana